felix-lang/felix/doc/articles/unique.rst

 ~~~~~~~~~~~~~~~~~

 Another problem which occurs is that you free the
-pointer, but then go an use it anyhow.
+pointer, but then go on and use it anyhow.
 This is known
 as a dangling pointer, since it points off into the
 wild blue yonder.
 Again, if you're lucky, you might get
 a program abort quickly, but it is easy to be unlucky.